Overcoming Homesickness in Thailand as an English Teacher

 It can feel awkward to start talking to Thai people when you don't know the language well, but give it a go.
 It can only ever be a positive thing.
 Like confiding in your friend, it doesn't feel so scary once you've begun.

-You moved abroad because you wanted to experience a new culture – so get out and immerse yourself in it and accept that you will make mistakes, occasionally feel low, and face challenges.
+You moved abroad because you wanted to experience a new culture, so get out and immerse yourself in it.
+Accept that you will make mistakes, occasionally feel low, and face challenges.
 Embrace the slight insanity of your experience, and always remember to laugh when things go wrong.

 I'll wrap it up before this becomes the world's longest blog post.
 My big takeaway is that it's okay to be homesick – it indicates your love of your home and the people you have left, not cowardice.